Carbon Monoxide Exposure From Lift Trucks

 To reduce CO emissions, consider the following options:

 • Battery-powered lift trucks.
-Battery-powered lift trucks eliminates the CO emission issue; however, they are initially more expensive when all of the necessary equipment is considered.
+Battery-powered lift trucks eliminate the CO emission issue; however, they are initially more expensive when all of the necessary equipment is considered.
 Batteries, chargers, and a properly equipped charging area are needed, which should be factored into the cost evaluation.
-Slower travel and lift speeds, limited horsepower, and difficulty meeting an eight-hour work intensive duty cycle are other limitations with battery-powered lift trucks.
+Slower travel and lift speeds, limited horsepower, and difficulty meeting an eight-hour work-intensive duty cycle are other limitations of battery-powered lift trucks.

 • Diesel-powered lift trucks.
 Diesel-powered lift trucks generate significantly less CO than equivalently sized propane or gasoline trucks.
 However, one problem associated with diesel fuel is the diesel particulate matter and various other harmful constituents (such as polynuclear aromatic hydrocarbons) that are associated with diesel exhaust.
 Some of the constituents of diesel exhaust are suspected of causing cancer.